foldcat/oasync/README.md

 - supports blocking task pool and scheduling tasks to run in the future
 - depends on ONLY the Odin compiler (just like any Odin libraries)
 - 100% api docs coverage + walkthough (see below)
+- simple and easy to use API
 - codebase kept small and commented for those who want to know how oasync works internally

 ## walkthrough
 Note that this library is in a **PRE ALPHA STATE**.
 It lacks essential features, may cause segmented fault, contains breaking changes, and probably has house major bugs.

 However, please test it out and provide feedbacks and bug reports!
+Do not hesitate if you want to suggest new features, make an issue right here!

-Note that oasync is NOT compatable with `core:sync` and any blocking codebase, including and not limited to channels.
-Native implementation/alternative of said constructs are planned.
+Note that oasync is NOT compatable with `core:sync` and any blocking codebase, including and not limited to channels (an oasync native implementation of channels is available).
+Native implementation/alternative of many constructs are planned.

 In the examples below, we will be importing oasync as so:
 ```odin